rhysbrettbowen/goog.mvc/README.md

 ## mvc.Collection ##

 A mvc.Collection extends mvc.Model and so has all of it's properties.
 Also a collection can contain an array of models that belong to it.
 A collection can keep these models in an order if given a comparator function and will also listen to changes and emit a change if any model it contains fires a change event.

+## mvc.Store ##

+This can be used as a factory and cache for models.
+Use the get to retrieve models by their ID and if they don't exist they will be created.
+This is good to make sure your models are unique.
+If no ID is passed then a new model will be created and you can get the model using it's CID until an ID is set for the model.

 ## mvc.Control ##